-There are 17 properties that are vacant or under-utilized.
+There are 17 properties that are vacant or under-utilized according to Map 2 above.
 An under-utilized property means there is limited industrial activity (such as open storage) occurring with no or few buildings on site.
+The gross land area of the 17 properties identified in Map 2 is 56.23 hectares.
+However, when lands not designated General Industrial (e.g. western part of Property 11) are removed from the gross land area inventory, along with lands subject to environmental constraints, the total amount of available land area is reduced to 31.06 hectares.

-The total amount of vacant or under-utilized land is 31.06 ha with the location of the land spread, in clusters, throughout the Town but the majority is located to the south, along James Street.
-These properties have a good mix of lot areas ranging from a low of 0.19 hectares to a high of 25.17 hectares.
+These lands are spread, in clusters, throughout the Town but the majority is located to the south, along James Street.
+These properties have a good mix of lot areas ranging from a low of 0.19 hectares to a high of 17 hectares (based on total lot size less lands not designated General Industrial and/or environmental constraints).